Meet the individuals who are helping make Inspired Teaching a reality.

 Melanie R. Duncan

-Melanie teaches World History & Geography I at Calvin Coolidge Senior High School in Washington, DC.
+Melanie is a BLISS Teacher Leader and teaches World History & Geography I at Calvin Coolidge Senior High School in Washington, DC.
 Raised in Syracuse, NY, she had dreams of becoming a successful journalist.
 After completing her undergraduate studies in print journalism at Howard University, she became a reporter for two years but decided to make a real impact in the black community by teaching in low-performing schools in the inner-city.
 She earned her Master’s in Education from the University of Pennsylvania and is now a seventh-year teacher.

-Sarah is in her seventh year as a library media specialist in DC Public Schools (DCPS).
+Sarah is a BLISS Teacher Leader and in her seventh year as a library media specialist in DC Public Schools (DCPS).
 She entered the library after eight years as a secondary English teacher in DCPS.
 She has worked as a local professional development instructor through the Washington Teachers’ Union and has been a national trainer with the American Federation of Teachers since 2009.
 A native Washingtonian and graduate of DCPS, she is dedicated to enhancing the quality of instruction and educational opportunities for every student.

-Adam is a Ballou Knight.
+Adam Evans is a BLISS Teacher Leader and a Ballou Knight.
 At Ballou High School, he teaches 11th Grade AP US History, 12th Grade AP Government, and DC History and Government.
 Beginning in school year 2013-14, Adam has served as Department Chair for Social Studies.

 Maya has been a science teacher at Hardy Middle School, a DC Public School, since 2006.
 She graduated with a degree in Neuroscience and Behavior from Mount Holyoke College and completed a Master’s in Teaching from American University in Washington, DC in 2008.
 Maya has served on the teacher advisory board for several local museums and actively works to advance science education in Washington, DC.
 She is President of the DC Science Teachers Association and was the featured teacher at the USA Science and Engineering Festival in 2011.
 Maya enjoys international travel, and was awarded a Distinguished Fulbright Teaching Award in 2010 to travel and study in South Africa.
 She is inspired by her students and co-workers and loves learning.